Best Keyboard for Typing Practice

 Is a mechanical keyboard better for typing speed?

 It can be, especially if the feedback helps your accuracy.
-But comfort and accuracy usually impact real typing performance more than “raw speed.”
+But comfort, reduced fatigue, and repeatable technique usually matter more than β€œspeed” features by themselves.

 What keyboard layout is best for typing?